Interim report from the Board of Directors

 All figures relate to the Group.
 Figures in brackets refer to the corresponding period last year.
 The financial statements have been prepared in accordance with IFRS and the interim report has been prepared in conformity with IAS 34 Interim Financial Reporting.

-Profit after tax for the first quarter of 2018 amounted to NOK 141 million, or 0.86 % of average total assets, compared with NOK 131 million, or 0.86 %, for the corresponding quarter of last year.
+The profit after tax for the first quarter of 2019 amounted to NOK 162 million, or 0.92 per cent of average total assets, compared to NOK 141 million, or 0.86 per cent, for the corresponding quarter last year.

-The Board of Directors is satisfied with Sparebanken Møre's result for the first quarter 2018.
+The Board of Directors is satisfied with Sparebanken Møre's results for the first quarter of 2019.

 Net interest income

-The net interest income of NOK 289 million is NOK 28 million higher than the corresponding quarter of last year.
-This represents 1.73 % of total assets, which is 0.04 percentage points higher than the first quarter of 2017.
+The net interest income of NOK 304 million was NOK 15 million higher than in the corresponding quarter of last year.
+This represents 1.69 per cent of total assets, which is 0.04 percentage points lower than in the first quarter of 2018.

 Other operating income

-Operating costs for the quarter amounted to NOK 149 million, which is NOK 1 million lower than for the same quarter last year.
-Personnel costs were reduced by NOK 1 million compared with the corresponding period last year and amounted to NOK 84 million.
-Financial activity tax in the form of higher employers’ National Insurance contributions amounted to NOK 3 million for the quarter.
-Staffing has been reduced by 8 full-time equivalent positions (FTEs) in the last 12 months to 363 FTEs.
-Other costs remain at the same level as last year.
+Operating costs in the quarter amounted to NOK 157 million, which is NOK 8 million higher than in the same quarter last year.
+Personnel costs were NOK 1 million higher than in the corresponding period last year and amounted to NOK 85 million.
+Financial activity tax in the form of higher employers’ National Insurance contributions amounted to NOK 3 million for the quarter, the same as in 2018.
+Staffing has been reduced by 7 full-time equivalents in the last 12 months, to 356 FTEs.
+Other operating costs increased by NOK 7 million from the same period last year.

-The cost income ratio was 43.6 % for the first quarter of 2018, which represents a reduction of 2.3 percentage points compared with the first quarter of last year.
+The cost income ratio amounted to 41.2 per cent in the first quarter of 2019, which represents a reduction of 2.4 percentage points compared to the first quarter last year.

-The quarterly accounts were charged with NOK 2 million (NOK 2 million) for losses on loans and guarantees.
-This amounts to 0.01 % (0.01 %) of average total assets on an annualized basis.
-Losses within the corporate segment have increased by NOK 2 million for the quarter, while there is no change to losses within the retail segment.
+The quarterly accounts were charged with NOK 13 million (NOK 2 million) for losses on loans and guarantees.
+This amounts to 0.07 per cent (0.01 per cent) of average total assets on an annualised basis.
+Losses in the corporate segment increased by NOK 14 million in the quarter, while losses of NOK 1 million were recognised in the retail segment.

-At the end of the first quarter of 2018, total expected losses amounted to NOK 341 million, equivalent to 0.57 % of lending and guarantees (NOK 335 million and 0.60 %).
-Based on the individually assessed commitments, NOK 2 million of the impairments involved defaults of more than 90 days (NOK 5 million), which represents 0.01 % of lending and guarantees (0.01 %).
-NOK 104 million is related to other commitments (NOK 49 million), corresponding to 0.17 % of gross lending and guarantees (0.09 %).
+At the end of the first quarter of 2019, total expected losses amounted to NOK 348 million, equivalent to 0.56 per cent of loans and guarantees (NOK 334 million and 0.57 per cent).
+Of the individually assessed commitments, NOK 9 million of the impairments were related to commitments in default for more than 90 days (NOK 2 million), which amounts to 0.01 per cent of loans and guarantees (0.01 per cent).
+NOK 139 million relates to other commitments (NOK 104 million), which is equivalent to 0.22 per cent of gross loans and guarantees (0.17 per cent).

-Net doubtful commitments (loans that have been in default for more than 90 days and loans that are not in default but which have been subject to an individual impairment for losses) have in the last 12 months increased by NOK 121 million.
-At the end of first quarter 2018, net doubtful commitments in the corporate market accounted for NOK 192 million and for the retail market NOK 50 million.
-In total, this represents 0.40 % of gross lending and guarantees (0.22 %).
+Net problem loans (loans which have been in default for more than 90 days and loans which are not in default but which have been subject to an individual impairment) have in the last 12 months increased by NOK 162 million.
+At the end of the first quarter of 2019, the corporate market accounted for NOK 343 million of net problem loans, and the retail market NOK 61 million.
+In total this represents 0.64 per cent of gross loans and guarantees (0.40 per cent).

 Lending to customers

-At the end of the first quarter of 2018, lending to customers amounted to NOK 58 194 million (NOK 53 993 million).
-Customer lending has increased by a total of NOK 4 201 million, or 7.8 %, over the last 12 months.
-Retail lending has increased by 6.3 %, while lending to corporate customers has increased by 11.8 %.
-Lending to corporate customers increased by 6.2 % in the first quarter of 2018, while lending to retail customers rose by 1.0 %.
-Retail lending accounted for 68.9 % of lending at the end of the first quarter of 2018 (70.0 %).
+At the end of the first quarter of 2019, lending to customers amounted to NOK 61,270 million (NOK 58,247 million).
+Customer lending has increased by a total of NOK 3,023 million, or 5.2 per cent, in the last 12 months.
+Retail lending has increased by 5.5 per cent, while lending to corporate customers has increased by 4.6 per cent in the last 12 months.
+Lending to corporate customers increased by 2.4 per cent in the first quarter of 2019, while lending to retail customers increased by 1.2 per cent.
+Retail lending accounted for 69.2 per cent of total lending at the end of first quarter 2019 (68.9 per cent).

 Deposits from customers

-The Group's capital adequacy at the end of the first quarter of 2018 was above the regulatory capital requirements and the internal minimum target set for Common Equity Tier 1 (CET1).
-The primary capital ratio, including 50 % of retained earnings for the year to date, amounts to 18.6 % (18.6 %), the Tier 1 capital ratio amounts to 16.6 % (17.1 %) and CET1 amounts to 15.1 % (14.9 %).
+The Group’s capital adequacy at the end of the first quarter of 2019 was above the regulatory capital requirements and the internally set minimum target for CET1 capital.
+The primary capital ratio, including 50 per cent of year-to-date retained earnings, amounted to 19.4 per cent (18.6 per cent), the Tier 1 capital ratio was 17.3 per cent (16.6 per cent) and the CET1 ratio was 15.9 per cent (15.1 per cent).

-The aggregate profit of the bank's three subsidiaries amounted to NOK 50 million after tax for the 1st quarter of 2018 (NOK 31 million).
+The aggregate profit of the Bank's three subsidiaries amounted to NOK 48 million after tax for the first quarter of 2019 (NOK 49 million).

 Møre Boligkreditt AS was established as part of the Group’s long-term funding strategy.
 The mortgage company’s main purpose is to issue covered bonds for sale to Norwegian and international investors.
-At the end of the first quarter of 2018, the company had net outstanding bonds of NOK 19.8 billion in the market, about 15 % of the borrowing was in a currency other than NOK.
-The company contributed NOK 50 million to earnings in the first quarter of 2018 (NOK 32 million).
+At the end of the first quarter of 2019, the company had net issued bonds of NOK 22.3 billion in the market.
+About 25 per cent of the borrowing was in a currency other than NOK.
+The company contributed NOK 47 million to the result in the first quarter of 2019 (NOK 49 million).

 Møre Eiendomsmegling AS provides real estate brokerage services to both retail and corporate customers.
-The company has not made any contribution to earnings in the first quarter of 2018 (NOK -1 million in first quarter of 2017).
+The company contributed NOK 0.4 million to the result in the first quarter of 2019 (NOK 0 million).
 At the end of the quarter, the company employed 14 full-time equivalents.

-The purpose of Sparebankeiendom AS is to own and manage the Bank’s business properties.
-The company has not made any contribution to earnings in the first quarter of 2018 (NOK 0 million in first quarter of 2017).
+Sparebankeiendom AS’ purpose is to own and manage the Bank’s commercial properties.
+The company contributed NOK 0.3 million to the result in the first quarter of 2019 (NOK 0.4 million).
 The company has no employees.

-Sparebanken Møre's losses are expected to be low also in 2018.
-Overall, good results are expected for 2018, with a return on equity above 10 %.
+Sparebanken Møre’s losses are expected to be low also in 2019.
+Overall, a good result is expected for 2019.
+The Bank’s strategic target is that a return on equity above 11 per cent will be achieved in the strategy period 2019-2022.

 THE BOARD OF DIRECTORS OF SPAREBANKEN MØRE